Blog

 Pisces is the sign where the mind’s tools don’t work.
 Where categories dissolve and language feels approximate.
 Where the feeling is always slightly ahead of the word.
 This isn’t a failure of the intellect.
 It’s the intellect stepping aside so a different kind of intelligence can operate.

-The Mercury retrograde that begins on February 26 will make this more obvious.
-Thoughts will circle.
-Communication will misfire.
-Plans will stall.
-The mind will keep reaching for clarity and not finding it.
-Mercury is doing exactly what this post is about: pulling you from your head into your body, whether you planned to go there or not.
+The Mercury retrograde that begins on February 26 makes this more obvious.
+Thoughts circle.
+Communication misfires.
+Plans stall.
+The mind keeps reaching for clarity and not finding it.
+Mercury is doing exactly what this post is about: pulling consciousness from head into body, whether the conscious mind planned to make that move or not.

 The head got involved later.
-The explanations, the stories, the frameworks, the twelve-step programs for processing emotions that the body already knows how to process on its own.
-All of it was added on top of a system that was already working.
+The explanations, the stories, the frameworks, the twelve-step programs for processing emotions that the body was already processing.
+Most of it was added on top of a system that was already working.

-The practice of living from the heart is not the acquisition of a new skill.
-It’s the removal of an old habit.
+Living from the heart isn’t really the acquisition of a new skill.
+It’s closer to the removal of an old habit.
 The habit of intercepting every signal from the body and routing it through the mind first.
-The habit of needing to understand before you can feel.
-The habit of trusting your analysis more than your own chest.
+The habit of needing to understand before allowing the feeling.
+The habit of trusting analysis more than the chest.

 Collective transits, lunations, and the patterns shaping your inner life.
 No spam, ever.